Skip Navigation

 Upscale

-A 4 Star Hotel in Ballsbridge, minutes walk from the Dublin city centre.
-It's a Dublin institution and it's recently been newly decorated and renovated.
+The Burlington Hotel - A 4-star hotel in Ballsbridge, minutes walk from the Dublin city centre.
+It is a Dublin institution and it's recently been newly decorated and renovated.
 There's a newly renovated bar and lobby, renowned ballroom, modern conference facilities and opulent bedrooms, spacious restaurants and expert chefs.

 Top